lilmuckers/magento-GNU_TerryPratchett/README.md

 # magento-GNU_TerryPratchett
-Adds the X-Clacks_Overhead tag to magento.
+Adds the X-Clacks-Overhead tag to magento.